DinisCruz/Book_Hacking_Portugal/manuscript/How-secure-is-portugal.md

 The question is, how secure are they?
 How safe are they?
 By 'secure', I mean how well can they sustain an attack?
 How well can they detect and react to a possible attack on their digital infrastructure?
 What is the probability of an attack happening in the short term?

-### Are we safe?
+### Our security model is based on lack of attackers

+Portugal is safe because there are not enough attackers targeting the current insecurities of the system.
+This will probably remain the case for the next couple of years.
+The problem is what happens after that, when the criminals improve their business models and start to focus on Portuguese assets.

 The bottom line is that the current 'secure state' of Portugal's government, companies, & people, where the likelihood of an attack happening is low, depends on the following assumptions:

 * A low number of attackers
 * A low level of skill among existing attackers
 * The existing attackers' unsophisticated business model

-Portugal is safe is because there are not enough attackers targeting the current insecurities of the system.
-This will probably remain the case for the next couple of years.
-The problem is what happens after that, when the criminals improve their business models and start to focus on Portuguese assets.

 So, although these are contradictory concepts, my thesis is that Portugal is both highly insecure, and, for the moment, quite safe.